mindsdb/mindsdb/docs/mindsdb-docs/docs/contribute/ml_handlers.md

 # Building a Machine Learning Handler

-In this section, you'll find how to create new machine learning handlers within MindsDB.
+In this section, you'll find how to create new machine learning (ML) handlers within MindsDB.

 ## Prerequisite